alexswiontek/hiking-log/README.md

 ## API

 The baseURL is set in `nuxt.config.js`, where both dev and production links can be found.
 The local build will require the `hiking-log-api` repo to be running at the same time as this repo.

+Ideally the target API route should not need to be changed and will be toggled based on NODE_ENV.

 ```bash
 cd ../hiking-log-api